updated on October 13th, 2023

 Animals are prohibited in the following restricted areas between Noon and 5:00 a.m.
 The restricted area is defined as: Las Vegas Boulevard south from Sahara Avenue to Sunset Road and from 200 yards on each side of Las Vegas Blvd. roadway.

 - To include public sidewalks and privately owned sidewalks;

 - Prohibited pedestrian bridges and pedestrian bridge landings on which an easement has been granted to pedestrian traffic.

 Between the hours of 5:00 a.m. to noon, animals must be on a leash or other restraint no longer than 3 feet and snakes cannot be longer than 2 feet in length.”

 Yep, you read it here folks: you can take your snake down the strip… I know there’s a dirty joke in that statement somewhere.

 Going to Las Vegas?
 All you need is this handy pocket guide from Lonely Planet.
 And just in case you lose at the slots, you can save some cash by using the coupon code BOLDTOURIST10 at checkout for 10% off your order!

-While we here at Bold Tourist can absolutely appreciate and support protecting puppies from overheating in the summer Las Vegas heat and anyone from being bit, we absolutely recommend taking advantage of the current seven hour window in which you all can eyeball the Belagio Fountains, New York New York Roller Coaster, or the sad state of Circus Circus.
+While we here at Bold Tourist can absolutely appreciate and support protecting puppies from overheating in the summer Las Vegas heat and anyone from being bit, we absolutely recommend taking advantage of the current seven-hour window in which you all can eyeball the Bellagio Fountains, New York New York Roller Coaster, or the sad state of Circus Circus.